go-vela/site/content/installation/server/reference/_index.md

 This variable has a default value of `vela`.
 {{% /alert %}}

+### VELA_QUEUE_PRIVATE_KEY

+This variable sets a private key secret for signing queue items that will be opened by the worker's <signing-public-key>.

+The variable should be provided as a base64 encoded `string`.

+### VELA_QUEUE_PUBLIC_KEY

+This variable sets a public key secret for opening queue items that have been signed by the server's <signing-private-key>.

+The variable should be provided as a base64 encoded `string`.

 ### VELA_REPO_ALLOWLIST

 This variable sets a group of repositories, from the SCM, that can be enabled on the server.